 There are also some dos and don’ts for applicants to take note of to help avoid a job rejection.
 “Always actively listen during the interview to ensure you grasp important information and can interact with the interviewer to show your interest,” Our Market Access consultant, Hayley attests that "Confidence is often what hiring managers like to see in a job seeker as the conversation goes on, “You need to strike a balance between overconfidence and underselling your capability.”

 Apart from showing a level of preparation, what you do and say during an interview also lets the interviewers gauge your character and whether you’d fit into their team.
 In this respect, it’s best to avoid bad-mouthing your current/previous employer; at this stage, job applicants are also advised not to focus on the salary and benefits.

 We understand the comfort of having a note at hand to remind you of everything you want to cover in an interview, but the hiring manager would like to see that you’ve taken the effort to prepare as well.
-Sarah, Senior Associate Consultant, advises against what some of her candidates have done: “I’ve had some candidates read from their notes rather than bring their own knowledge to the interview; notes are fine to have with you, but they should be kept only as a reference point.”
+Chris, Market Research Senior Associate Consultant, advises “I’ve had some candidates read from their notes rather than bring their own knowledge to the interview; notes are fine to have with you, but they should be kept only as a reference point.”

 A Few Final Thoughts

 If you’re actively looking for a new role make sure to prioritise yourself and be available for interviews.

 We’ve seen hiring processes stretch for longer than they should have or being knocked back to square one because the job applicant changed their expectations midway through.
 It rarely leads to a positive outcome to suddenly change your salary expectations or hours you want to work, as it could compromise the hiring manager’s impression on you or cost you the job altogether.

 If things don't go your way, it's important that you learn from the experience and take these lessons with you into your next opportunities.